Smertig/banana/docs/api/tg/types/chat_administrator_rights.rst

    .. cpp:member:: boolean_t can_edit_stories

-   True, if the administrator can edit stories posted by other users
+   True, if the administrator can edit stories posted by other users, post stories to the chat page, pin chat stories, and access the chat's story archive

    .. cpp:member:: boolean_t can_delete_stories